 The 5GHz/6GHz selectable notion is not new, and in real-world usage, the 6GHz band is likely not often used, as in most cases, the 5GHz band is more frequently needed.
 While having the option is always a plus, practically speaking, the PRO versions don’t offer a significant advantage.

 The table below shows the hardware specs of the new access points.
-Apart from the 6GHz notion of the PRO models, they are essentially the same hardware and all share identical design and physical shape.
+Apart from the 6GHz notion of the PRO models, they are essentially the same hardware and all share an identical design and physical shape.
 In fact, they are so similar that you will not be able to tell any of them apart, and personally, it was initially hard for me to figure out why there were four models and not two.

 Zyxel dual-band Wi-Fi 7 access points: Hardware specifications